-As you wander about this area’s cobblestoned streets & alleyways, you’ll be face-to-face with colourful historical buildings, cafés, and boutiques that conjure up the spirit of old Warsaw.
+Wander about the area’s cobblestoned streets & alleyways.
+You’ll be face-to-face with colourful historical buildings.
+Among them, you’ll uncover cafés and boutiques that conjure up the spirit of old Warsaw.

 A word of warning to those turned off by inauthenticity: Old Town Warsaw is a reconstruction.
-The original Stare Miasto was almost completely destroyed during the World War II air raids of Warsaw.
-Even so, what you’ll see today is nothing short of lovely and its faithful to the original.
+The original Stare Miasto was almost completely destroyed during the World War II air raids on Warsaw.
+Even so, what you’ll see today is nothing short of lovely and faithful to the original.

-With Stare Miasto’s compact size, there’s a limited variety of accommodations here.
-Many of the properties offered in Old Town are apartments rather than hotels, making it more challenging to secure availability when booking without plenty of notice.
+With Stare Miasto’s compact size, there are limited accommodations here.
+Many of the properties offered in Old Town are apartments rather than hotels.
+It’s more challenging to secure availability when booking without plenty of notice.

-- Adele Old Town Apartment: A newly-renovated apartment decorated in minimalist, Scandinavian style.
-The apartment is perfect for families and anyone travelling with a group of friends as it sleeps up to six people.
+- Adele Old Town Apartment is a newly-renovated apartment decorated in a minimalist, Scandinavian style.
+The apartment is perfect for families and anyone travelling with a group of friends.
+It sleeps up to six people.

-- Apartament MnW: A simple and spotless apartment that’s a superb option for couples and solo travellers.
-Apartment includes basic self-catering amenities including a fridge and small ceramic cooktop.
+- Apartament MnW is a simple and spotless apartment.
+It’s a superb option for couples and solo travellers.
+The apartment includes basic self-catering amenities, including a fridge and small ceramic cooktop.

-- Castle Inn: One of the only hotels in Stare Miasto, these boutique accommodations offer a mixed bag of quirky, modern or regal rooms designed by local artists.
-Most rooms feature views of historical buildings like the Royal Castle and St. John Cathedral.
+- Castle Inn is one of the only “proper” hotels in the district.
+These boutique accommodations offer a mixed bag of quirky, modern or regal rooms designed by local artists.
+Most rooms feature views of historical buildings.
+Outside your window, you’ll see landmarks like the Royal Castle and St. John Cathedral.

-- Luxury Apartments Mondrian Market Square I: A lovely apartment in the heart of Stare Miasto showcasing the dashing looks of a 5-star luxury hotel with a more personal touch.
+- Luxury Apartments Mondrian Market Square I is a lovely apartment in the heart of the area.
+It showcases the dashing looks of a 5-star luxury hotel with a more personal touch.
 All apartments are self-catering with a full kitchen and laundry facilities.

 ✓ Best area to stay for nightlife & alternative culture

-When the tourist trappings of Old Town and more sanitized modernism of Srodmiescie aren’t quite your thing, jump onto the bandwagon and make Praga your Warsaw home-base of choice.
+Are the tourist trappings of Old Town and sanitized modernism of the Centrum not your thing?
+Jump onto the bandwagon and make Praga your Warsaw home base of choice.

-On top of its status as an alternative culture hub in Warsaw, Praga is becoming a great place to eat.
-The area around Zabkowska and Targowa offers a particularly good selection of local food & drink.
+On top of its status as an alternative culture hub in Warsaw, Praga is becoming a popular place to eat.
+The area around Zabkowska and Targowa offers a great selection of local food & drink.

-Like in Stare Miasto, there’s a far larger selection of owner rental properties than traditional hotels or guesthouses in Praga.
-With its more “fringe” status among the best areas to stay in Warsaw, you can expect (much) lower prices overall in Praga compared to Srodmiescie.
+Like in Stare Miasto, you’ll find more owner rental properties than traditional hotels or guesthouses in Praga.
+With its more “fringe” status among the best areas to stay in Warsaw, you can also expect lower prices in Praga compared to Srodmiescie.

-- Vava Hostel: This budget-friendly hostel/guesthouse offers both private rooms with private bathrooms and shared accommodations to hit the needs of both backpacker types.
+- Vava Hostel is a budget-friendly hostel/guesthouse.
+It offers both private rooms with private bathrooms and shared accommodations to hit the needs of all backpackers.

-- ARTHOTEL Stalowa 52: Located in a 100-year-old tenement house, this beautiful boutique hotel features unique & stylish design that reflects Praga’s recent rebirth.
+- ARTHOTEL Stalowa 52 is a beautiful boutique hotel located in a 100-year-old tenement house.
+It features unique & stylish design that reflects Praga’s recent rebirth.
 The on-site bistro, serving modern Polish cuisine, is a favourite among guests.

-- Moxy Warsaw Praga: A brand-new hotel from Marriott’s popular value boutique brand, this property lets loose a hip, industrial-influenced design that’s perfectly fitted to Praga’s own vibe and story.
+- Moxy Warsaw Praga is a new offering from Marriott’s popular value boutique hotel brand.
+The property lets loose a hip, industrial-influenced design.
+It fits in perfectly with Praga’s own vibe and story.

 ✓ Best area to stay for relaxation & more a local experience